-Features of Structured Query Language (SQL)
+Here are some key features of Structured Query Language (SQL):

 Structured Query Language (SQL) is the standard language used for writing queries in a databases.
 It was approved by ISO (International Standard Organization) and ANSI(American National Standards Institute).